jb753/turbigen/src/turbigen/CLI.md

 - a stamped field still restarts onto a design that has moved, which is what every chained restart depends on;
 - `--set` reaches the design, and a mistyped `--set` key fails;
-- an unknown verb, a missing file, and a bad config each exit non-zero with a message on stderr rather than a traceback;
+- an unknown verb, a missing file, and a bad config each exit non-zero, and a failure prints its traceback on stderr with or without `-v`;
 - nothing but `batch` writes to stdout.